Todaricli/Blogging-system/README.md

 # Personal Blogging System

+Username: user1 or user with integer 1 to 10 inclusive is already in the database
+Password: 123 for all users

+Dont have time to add any more instructions at this stage: 23.57PM

+**GOD BLESS YOU**

 **Final project - Starter Template - PGCert Information Technology**

 This repository contains a starting point for your team's final project.